PacktPublishing/Go-Advanced-Data-Structures-and-Algorithms-Cookbook/README.md

 Go-Advanced-Data-Structures-and-Algorithms-Cookbookcovers topics related to  advanced and complex concepts in computer programming.
 This book provides solutions to real world problems using data structures and algorithms.

 ## Long Description
 Golang has been the buzzword for the last 2 years with tremendous improvements being done in the language.
 Many developers and organizations are slowly migrating to Golang, adopting its fast, lightweight and inbuilt concurrency features.
-This brings the need to have a solid foundation in data structures and algorithms with this growing language.
+This brings the need to have a advanced knowledge in data structures and algorithms with this growing language.

 This book is for one who wants to take their datastructures knowledge to next level from basic.Moving a step forward from basic data structures, this book will  teach you how to apply traditional data structures to solve real-world problems such as cryptography, genetic algorithms, compiler design, markov chains, search engines, dynamic programming and simulation are presented in the book.